fabiofranchino/peep_my_mouse/README.md

 # Peep My Mouse

-I've **demonized** my computer publicly exposing the mouse activity.
+I've **daemonized** my computer publicly exposing the mouse activity.

 This ui-toy to peep my little cursor (nearly) in real-time alongside the pixel color value underneath it.